A catalog of 4-regular and (2;4)-regular matchstick graphs

 Every (2,4)-regular matchstick graph with only two vertices of degree 2 is composed of smaller (2,4)-regular subgraphs with three or more vertices of degree 2.
 Therefore different examples can exist for the same number of vertices.
 The first graph in each Figure often shows the most symmetrical example.
 Except the graphs 10c, 11 and 17a\footnote{Alphabetical enumeration of the graphs in the Figures row by row from top left to bottom right.}, each of these graphs can be transformed into at least one different example by mirroring and rotating the subgraphs by 180 degrees.
 The graphs in Figure 14 and 19 are asymmetric.
 It is unknown if there also exists a symmetric graph with 36 vertices.
-For the number of 31 vertices only one example is known (Fig. 11). \\ \\ Most of the graphs in part II were discovered by the author and Peter Dinkelacker and first presented between March 2016 and June 2017 in a graph theory internet forum [2].
+For the number of 31 vertices only one example is known (Fig. 11). \\ \\ Most of the graphs in \textsc{PART} II were discovered by the author and Peter Dinkelacker and first presented between March 2016 and June 2017 in a graph theory internet forum \cite{Matheplanet}.
 Graphs in Figure 10, 13, 17, 18, 20, 22 and 23 by Mike Winkler.
 Graphs in Figure 14, 15, 16, 19 and 21 by Peter Dinkelacker.
-The graphs in Figure 9, 11 and 12 are long been known [1]. \\ \\ All 66 graphs shown in part II are rigid and have a unique distance between their vertices of degree 2.
-The geometry and rigidity of the graphs has been verified with a computer algebra system named \textsc{Matchstick Graphs Calculator} (MGC) [4].
+The graphs in Figure 9, 11 and 12 are long been known \cite{Harborth}. \\ \\ All 66 graphs shown in \textsc{PART} II are rigid and have a unique distance between their vertices of degree 2.
+The geometry, rigidity or flexibility of the graphs has been verified with a computer algebra system named \textsc{Matchstick Graphs Calculator} (MGC) \cite{MGC}.
 Therefore it is proved that all these graphs really exist.
-This remarkable software created by Stefan Vogel runs directly in web browsers and is available under this \href{http://mikewinkler.co.nf/matchstick_graphs_calculator.htm}{weblink}\footnote{http://mikewinkler.co.nf/matchstick\_graphs\_calculator.htm}.
-The method Vogel used for the calculations he describes in a separate German article [3]. \\ \\ All graphs are shown in their original size relationship.
+This remarkable software created by Stefan Vogel runs directly in web browsers and is available under this \href{http://mikematics.de/matchstick-graphs-calculator.htm}{weblink}\footnote{http://mikematics.de/matchstick-graphs-calculator.htm}.
+The method Vogel used for the calculations is given in \cite{Vogel}. \\ \\ All graphs are shown in their original size relationship.
 Therefore the edges in the Figures have exactly the same length.
 In the PDF version of this article the vector graphics can be viewed with the highest zoom factor to see the smallest details.